What Is the Plum Book?

 Although the Plum Book 2016 is an excellent way to find that a federal position suited to your skills, experience and knowledge, the ultimate challenge in landing that dream job using the Plum Book is figuring out how to create a resume that stands out like a supernova above hundreds of other resumes.
 That’s where CareerProPlus can help you expertly structure your professional resume, develop exceptionally dynamic SES Executive Core Qualification statements and create a highly competitive application package to increase your chances of working for the next administration in 2017.

-If you’re not sure where to start your search for one of thousands of federal government jobs sure to be available soon, then call us today for a free consultation at 1-800-471-9201.
+If you’re not sure where to start your search for one of the thousands of federal government jobs sure to be available soon, then call us today for a free consultation at 1-800-471-9201.